 The kennel must not:

-Note: Mesh or collapsible kennels are allowed for pets hand-carried.
+Note: *Mesh or collapsible kennels are allowed for pets as carry-on.